 Not All Stress is Bad!

 There are three kinds of stress, commonly referred to as eustress, neustress, and distress.
 Eustress is good stress arising from motivating situations or inspiring circumstances.
 Neustress describes sensory stimuli that have no consequential effects; it is considered neither good nor bad.
 Distress denotes the bad type of stress, commonly referred to as negative stress or simply stress.
 Negative stress can be acute (high in intensity with short duration) or chronic (typically with lower intensity, but prolonged duration).

 A concept called the Yerkes-Dodson principle can be used to illustrate the relationships between eustress, distress, and health in the context of athletic or general task performance.

 It postulates that, to a point, stress can actually increase performance and health status and as such is considered to be eustress.
 Beyond a certain point, however, stress seems to detract from performance and lower the health status and is therefore labeled distress.

 The optimal level of stress for achieving maximum performance differs by individual.

 Holistic Stress Management

-At Mountain Light Healing, we specialize in holistic stress-management approaches aimed at exploring the optimal level of stress for you and at identifying suitable relaxation techniques and coping skills.
+At Mountain Light Healing, we specialize in holistic stress-management approaches aimed at exploring the optimal level of stress for you and at identifying suitable relaxation techniques and coping strategies.
 The goal is to keep you out of the danger zone associated with too much stress, where performance and health status tend to deteriorate.